-Hatchimals are back, and now there are even more different Hatchimals types for you to choose from.
+Hatchimals are still going strong for 2018, and now there are even more different Hatchimals types for you to choose from.
 This guide will help you understand the differences so you can get the one you or your kid wants and avoid buying duplicates.

 At first glance, the Hatchimals eggs can look very similar to each other, but the different Hatchimals species have unique physical characteristics, which is why some of them look more like birds than others do.